The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 While our selection is certainly not perfect, it provides a reasonable compromise.
 Each of the three groups is dominated by stars that plausibly reflect their intended origin, with minimal overlap.
-95\% of the stars selected as currently being accreted are unbound, that is, have positive specific orbit energies.
-Similarly, 99\% of stars selected as accreted in the past are currently on bound orbits before enforcing negative specific orbit energies.
+Although positive orbital energy is often used as a proxy for ongoing accretion, we do not rely on this criterion alone, since parts of satellites that are still in the process of being accreted can already be weakly bound to the main galaxy. $95\%$ of the stars selected as part of the ongoing-accretion sample are nevertheless unbound at the present day, confirming that the selection predominantly identifies currently infalling systems while still retaining debris from satellites that are already partially captured and undergoing tidal disruption within $\sim 50\,\mathrm{kpc}$ (e.g.\ the system near $X \sim -50\,\mathrm{kpc}$ in Fig.~\ref{fig:tracing_insitu_accretion_2}).

+Similarly, $99\%$ of stars selected as accreted in the past are currently on bound orbits even before explicitly enforcing the negative orbital-energy criterion, confirming that this population is naturally associated with material already captured by the Milky Way analogue.
+Tracing the star formation in Figs.~\ref{fig:tracing_insitu_accretion_2} and \ref{fig:tracing_insitu_accretion_3}, only 6771 star particles ($2.7\,\%$ of accreted sample) fall into a hard-to-classify category of overlapping chemistry ($-0.6 < \mathrm{[Fe/H]} < -0.2$) and birth positions between the last stage of the merger around $8.50$ and $8.65\,\mathrm{Gyr}$ ago.
+Our selection thus provides a useful basis for subsequent analysis.

 Tracing the star formation in Figs.~\ref{fig:tracing_insitu_accretion_2} and \ref{fig:tracing_insitu_accretion_3}, only 6771 star particles ($2.7\,\%$ of accreted sample) fall into a hard-to-classify category of overlapping chemistry ($-0.6 < \mathrm{[Fe/H]} < -0.2$) and birth positions between the last stage of the merger around $8.50$ and $8.65\,\mathrm{Gyr}$ ago.
 Our selection thus provides a useful basis for subsequent analysis.